mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

 ## SIMD

-SIMD stands for `Single Instruction, Multiple Data`, hardware now contains special registers that allow you do the same operation in a single instruction, greatly improving performance, let's take a look:
+SIMD stands for `Single Instruction, Multiple Data`, hardware now contains special registers that allow you do the same operation across a vector in a single instruction, greatly improving performance, let's take a look:

 ```mojo